Ondansetron (Zofran®) for Dogs and Cats

-Ondansetron is available in 4 mg, 8 mg, 24 mg tablets.
+- Ondansetron is available in 4 mg, 8 mg, and 24 mg tablets.

-The injectable form of ondansetron may vary.
-Some injectable forms include a 2 mg/mL concentration in a 20 mL multidose vials and a 32 mg/50 mL concentration.
+- The injectable form of ondansetron may vary.
+Some injectable forms include a 2 mg/mL concentration in 20 mL multidose vials and a 32 mg/50 mL concentration.

 Dosing Information of Ondansetron for Dogs and Cats

-Doses of may vary widely depending on the reason for prescribing.
+- Doses may vary widely depending on the reason for prescribing.